ibm-cloud-docs/log-analysis/overview.md

 ## Features
 {: #overview_features}

-**Troubleshoot logs in real-time to diagnose issues and identify problems.**
+**Troubleshoot logs in real time to diagnose issues and identify problems.**

 By using the *live streaming tail* feature, developers and DevOps teams can diagnose issues, analyze stack traces and exceptions, identify the source of errors, and monitor different log sources through a single view.
 This feature is available through the command line and through the web interface.

 **Issue alerts to be notified of important actions.**

-To act promptly on application and services events that you identify as critical or warning, DevOps teams can configure alert notification integrations to the following systems: email, Slack, HipChat, WebHook, PagerDuty, and OpsGenie.
+To act promptly on application and services events that you identify as critical or warning, DevOps teams can configure alert notification integrations to the following systems: email, Slack, HipChat, webHook, PagerDuty, and OpsGenie.

 **Export logs to a local file for analysis or to an archive service to meet auditing requirements.**